zephyrproject-rtos/zephyr/doc/application/apps_microkernel.rst

 #.
 Compile and test your application.

-The following procedures explain how to accomplish this using examples.
+The following procedures show examples of how to accomplish this.

 Before Starting the Development of a Microkernel App
 ****************************************************